Blog

 Photo by Austin Neill on Unsplash

-I started seriously pursuing member recruitment in my 50s.
-The band I formed in my 20s naturally dissolved due to work and marriage, and I stayed away from music in my 30s and 40s.
-But after turning 50, the feeling of "wanting to be on stage again" became irrepressible.
+I got serious about member recruitment in my 50s.
+The band I played in my 20s naturally dissolved due to work and marriage.
+In my 30s and 40s, I stepped away from music.
+But after turning 50, I couldn't suppress the urge to take the stage again.

-It's different from being in my 20s.
-Physical strength has declined and practice time is limited.
-But love for music and the desire to "do it" has no age limit.
-There are sounds only I can make now.
-There are songs only I can convey now.
+It's different than my 20s.
+My stamina has declined, my practice time is limited.
+But the passion for music and the desire to play have nothing to do with age.
+There's music only I can play at this stage of life.
+There are songs only I can sing now.

 Frequently Asked Questions (FAQ)